Library Capital Improvement Program

 The program was awarded $10 million in the 2021-2023 legislative session to conduct a second competitive cycle.

-- Anticipate timeline of the next round of applications will be winter 2022.
+- Anticipated timeline of the next round of applications will be February 2022.

 - Maximum grant amount to any one entity will not exceed $2 million.